Stacie Orrico: Influences

 When asked about her influences, she responded: "All of my influences are very soulful musicians – my favorite artist is Lauryn Hill, and I've always loved Whitney Houston, Mariah Carey and Ella Fitzgerald – and I wanted to explore that direction more."
 She said when she was young, she listened to Alicia Keys, Monica and Destiny's Child.

 Her other musical influences include Christina Aguilera, Billie Holiday, Sarah Vaughan and Toni Braxton.

 Personal life

 In March 2007, Orrico traveled to South Africa as a volunteer with Cross-Cultural Solutions to help children with HIV/AIDS.

 After several years of dating, Orrico married actor Isaiah Johnson in July 2016.
 As of 2022, Orrico and Johnson have a son and a daughter.

-Orrico was one of the founders of The Nile Project, "a modern day artist’s salon" focused on providing women "a place for collaborative, feminine ways of healing and creating."
+Orrico was one of the founders of the Nile Project, "a modern day artist’s salon" focused on providing women "a place for collaborative, feminine ways of healing and creating."

+In January 2026, Orrico filed a lawsuit against her former manager Britt Ham along with Universal Music Group, ForeFront Records and others, for alleged sexual battery, childhood sexual abuse, negligence, and gender violence.